hackerman008/Custom-GetProcAddress-GetModuleHandle/ReadMe.markdown

 ## Note
 The Dll whose address is to be found should already be loaded in memory or should be loaded using the **LoadLibrary()** API.

+To use the files include the Custom.h and Custom.c file in your project and compile the Custom.c file alongside other source files.

 ## Showcase